sheeple5/weatherfetch/README.md

 `make build`

-To "install" (i.e. build and put it into a bin path), use the following to put it into your home's local bin:
+To "install", use the following to build the binary move it into your home's local bin:

 `make install`